 - Low water pressure: The dishwasher’s water inlet valve requires 20-120 psi of water pressure to operate properly.
 Without adequate pressure, it won’t open and allow water to flow to the dishwasher from your home supply.
 If the valve is receiving adequate pressure and still doesn’t open, it’s faulty and requires replacement.

-- Broken spray arm: Is your LG dishwasher not cleaning top rack items effectively?
-The spray arm may be cracked or improperly assembled.
+- Clogged or broken spray arm: Is your LG dishwasher not cleaning top rack items effectively?
+The spray arm may be cracked or improperly assembled, or the ports could simply be clogged.
 Check both the top and bottom spray arms to make sure they’re properly secured.
-If either arm appears damaged, it must be replaced.
+Use a straightened-out paperclip (not a wooden toothpick) to gently clear out the individual spray arm jets.
+If either arm appears cracked or damaged, it must be replaced.

 If your dishwasher still leaves dishes dirty after these troubleshooting tips, a professional dishwasher repair service should take a look.
 Schedule your appointment with AlphaTek Appliance Repair today.